-Born in Graz, probably the most charming city in Austria, I started to get excited about the stock market at the age of 14.
+Born in Graz, probably the most charming city of Austria, I started to get excited about the stock market at the age of 14.
 How could it be that some seemingly few investors are earning an extraordinary amount of money in stocks, while friends and relatives claim that the stock market is a risky place where you can quickly lose your home.
 So what distinguishes the winners from losers?

 These questions drove me to read almost every stock market book in 15 years what you can find on Amazon.
 With my mother's credit card, the books were easily ordered and within a very short time in my hands.
 If I had invested the cost of the books back then in shares of Amazon, I would probably be quite fine right now.

-Let me just check this out for you: I was 14 years old and now I'm almost 30 years, so it was in 2004 when I ordered my first book from Amazon.
+Let me just check this out for you: I was 14 years old and now I'm 32 years, so it was in 2004 when I ordered my first book from Amazon.
 The stock price of Amazon.com Inc. was around $ 30 at the time.
 Now the stock price for Amazon is 1800 USD.
 The invested capital would have increased sixty times!
 When you consider that a book about the stock market costs 50 $ and I have more than 100 books, so I would have invested 5000 $ in those books.